Assessment Access Arrangements

 - Select "Examination Arrangements".

-If you're absent from an assessment or believe that your performance in an assessment has been affected by illness or other adverse circumstances, you must provide a written explanation to your parent/teaching school(s) within five working days of the assessment.
+If you're absent from an assessment or believe that your performance in an assessment has been affected by illness or other adverse circumstances, you must provide a written explanation to your School(s) within five working days of the assessment.
 In the case of illness, this must be accompanied by a full medical certificate from a doctor.

-Queries about your assessment access arrangements
+Queries about your assessment arrangements

-Please include your student ID number and the module code of your assessment in the email.
+Make sure to include your student ID number and the module code of your assessment in the email.